-With the changing business requirements and to keep in pace with the fast-transforming world, there is a need to distance oneself from the traditional approaches and make a move towards newer ones.
+With changing business requirements and to keep in pace with the fast-transforming world, there is a need to distant oneself from the traditional approaches and make a move towards newer ones.
 This blog aims to tell how the newer wide area network approach (SD-WAN technology) is on the upper-ground as compared to the traditional MPLS.

-What is traditional MPLS?
+What is Traditional MPLS?

-MPLS stands for Multiprotocol Label Switching is a routing technique used in high-performing networks that redefines traffic flows across enterprises WAN and service provider networks, to avoid complex lookups in the routing table.
+MPLS stands for Multiprotocol Label Switching; is a routing technique used in high-performing networks that redefines traffic flows across enterprises WAN and service provider networks, to avoid complex lookups in the routing table.

 What is SD-WAN?

-Going by the name itself, SD-WAN is a specific application of Software Defined Network(SDN) which is applied to WAN connections.
-Enterprises which are looking forward to flexible, open, cloud-based WAN technologies are making their move towards SD-WAN.
-SD-WAN is an application that enables the enterprises to connect seamlessly branch offices and data centers globally (over large geographic distances).
+Going by the name itself, SD-WAN is a specific application of Software Defined Network(SDN), which is applied to WAN connections.
+Enterprises, which are looking forward to flexible, open, cloud-based WAN technologies, are making their move towards SD-WAN.
+SD-WAN is an application that enables the enterprises to connect branch offices seamlessly and data centers globally (over large geographic distances).
 It has emerged as the cost effective solution to control connection efficiency during times of high network demand.
 Cost factor along with network efficiency is one of the reasons why this move has accelerated these days.

 Let us have a look at what benefits SD-WAN bring over MPLS.